Updated: May 15

 Fold the sheet up while tucking in the sides.

-Storage tip: To enjoy the following day, individually wrap each sliced sushi sandwich in some plastic or paper wrap to keep them from drying out before placing them in an airtight container in the refrigerator.
+To enjoy the following day, wrap sushi sandwiches (rreferably unsliced) and rolls in some plastic or paper wrap to keep them from drying out before placing them in an airtight container in the refrigerator.

 Japanese Sushi Rice